Cyclic alkyl amino carbenes: p-block elements

-CAAC ligands have also unlocked previously unachievable main group complexes of Groups 13-15.
+CAAC ligands form a variety of complexes of Groups 13-15.

 Group 13 consists of electron deficient elements that tend to behave as Lewis acids.
 A variety of CAAC adducts of group 13 elements have been explored.
 More notably, however, is the isolation of neutral group 13 radicals of B, Al, and Ga by reduction of a CAAC-MCl_{2} complex.
 CAACS have also been shown to stabilize nucleophilic borylenes and their corresponding radical cations.

 Group 14 is dominated by organic chemistry, but CAACs have brought light to the reactivity of the heavier congeners.
 CAACs have been shown to stabilize more reactive carbon radicals by electron delocalization across the CAAC ligand.
 For instance, CAAC-stabilized carboxyl radicals can be isolated and stored at room temperature under inert atmosphere.
 CAACs can also stabilize bonding between the heavier group 14 and group 15 elements; numerous examples of homonuclear Si-Si, Si=Si, P-P, P=P, As-As, and Sb-Sb.
 Two coordinate CAAC-stabilized Sb(I) and Bi(I) carbone analogues have also been isolated; this reactivity is distinctive given the propensity for Sb and Bi complexes to dimerize.

 CAAC-stabilized homonuclear bonds of group 14 and 15 elements.

-CAACs in Catalysis
+CAACs in catalysis

 Transition metal catalysis

 CAAC-supported ruthenium ethenolysis catalysts to produce linear alpha olefins (LAOs) from biomass-derived compounds.
 This was the first reported instance of olefin metathesis using ethylene gas.
 These catalysts were extremely active, producing turnover numbers (TON) greater than 100,000 at 1-3 ppm catalyst loading.

 Coinage metal CAAC complexes have been well studied.
 CAAC-Au(I) complexes have been shown to catalyze the production of allynes via cross coupling, hydroamination, hydroamoniumation, and methylamination reactions.
 CAAC-Cu(I) complexes have been employed in cross-coupling reactions, hydroarylation, and small molecule activation.
 CAAC-Cu(I)BH_{4} is an efficient catalyst for the reduction of carbon dioxide to formate with a turnover number of 1800, which is a great improvement from other first row transition metal catalysts with TONs typically below 500.
 CAAC-Cu(I) catalysts have also been used for biologically-relevant asymmetric catalysis such as asymmetric conjugate borylation (ACB).
 Inclusion of a chiral center on the CAAC ligand allows for the production of β-substituted α,β-unsaturated esters with moderate enantioselectivities (up to 55%).